-- D. Consider the various kinds of consequences... - 1.
+- D. Consider the various kinds of consequences...if we refuse to forgive others. - 1.
 Physical consequences - 2.
 Emotional consequences - a.
 "Depression is one of the most significant consequences of refusing to forgive the people who wrong us.
 It requires emotional energy to maintain a grudge.
 Just as we become weary when our physical energy is exhausted, so we become depressed when our emotional energy is exhausted." - b.
 "Bitterness and resentment create an 'emotional focus' toward the person who offended us.
 This focus is the chief cause of becoming just like the one we resent.
 The more we focus on his actions toward us, the more we resemble the basic attitudes which prompted his actions." - 3.
 Spiritual consequences